 A conforming implementation that uses datatypes that are defined by a registry shall conform to those requirements of that (dependent) registry.
-The data upon which dependent registry updates takes effect shall be implementation-defined.
+The timing of updates for a dependent registry shall be implementation-defined.

 EXAMPLE For an implementation that uses a data element whose value domain is based upon a registry, that implementation shall document how the expected schedule for applying registry changes to the implementation (e.g., if a value domain is based on ISO 3166-1 country codes and a new country code is added, what is the expected schedule for incorporating the country code into the implementation?).